tomasmihalyi/living-spec-power/living-specs/steering/maintaining.md

 - New requirements are added
 - Requirements are dropped or deferred
 - Priority changes
+- New Kiro specs are created (add to Related Specs)

 **Status indicators:**
 - ⬚ Not Started